-The large organization’s vulnerability management team has a unique problem related to vulnerability remediation backlog.
+The large organization’s vulnerability management team has a unique problem related to the vulnerability remediation backlog.
 The vulnerability management program can provide the list of vulnerabilities, remediation solutions, etc. but the remediation backlog is ever increasing.
 The problem is more severe for application security vulnerabilities.
 The question is how to create a manageable and sustainable vulnerability management program.

 One of the answers to the above question is in developing Threat Modelling.
 This is true though it’s a very detailed and elaborate process.
-The threat modeling can lead to the proactive architectural decisions to reduce threats and useful tools in the early development cycle.
-To prevent threats from taking advantage of system flaws, administrators can use threat-modeling methods to implement defensive measures.
+The threat modeling can lead to proactive architectural decisions to reduce threats and useful tools in the early development cycle.
+To prevent threats from taking advantage of system flaws, administrators can use threat modeling methods to implement defensive measures.
 The various threat models provide a view of threat and some are focused on risk or privacy concerns.
 The examples include Process for Attack Simulation and Threat Analysis (PASTA), STRIDE and Associated Derivations, LINDDUN, Attack Trees, CVSS, etc.

-For e-InnoSec team to resolve the issue of backlog had to look at different approaches as there is no such strategy that fits for all.
+For e-InnoSec team to resolve the issue of backlog had to look at different approaches as there is no such strategy that fits all.
 The very first step the team took is defining and understanding the problem.
 The team studied the problem not just from the technology or resources perspective but identified the people, process, technology considerations.
 The team also focused on governance, reporting, and decision-making process including asset ownership.

 We realized that deploying tools was easy but implementing the right strategy was a major challenge.
 The organization run different vulnerability scanners regularly, evaluated the scores, and implemented recommended solutions still the list of remediation backlog kept increasing.
 The attackers don’t stop, and threats continue to add.
 Essentially the problem is not just technology but people and processes too.
-It’ very important to have the right remediation strategy for the organization.
+It’s very important to have the right remediation strategy for the organization.

 Below are the high-level considerations but you can reach out to the e-InnoSec team to obtain more information on the approach, tools used to support the process, etc.